 Cons

-• 5.9 inches may not be enough elevation for standing desks
+- ✗ 5.9 inches may not be enough elevation for standing desk users

 $45 | Buy on Amazon

 If your laptop lives on one desk and rarely moves, the mStand is the stand to beat.
-It’s machined from a single piece of aluminum that matches the MacBook aesthetic perfectly — silver, space gray, gold, midnight, and even starlight finishes are available.
-The thing looks like Apple designed it.
+It’s machined from a single piece of aluminum that matches the MacBook aesthetic perfectly — silver, space gray, and other finishes are available.
+It looks like Apple designed it.

 The limitation is straightforward: 5.9 inches of fixed elevation, no adjustment.
 For seated desk use, that’s usually perfect.
 For a standing desk, it depends on your height and monitor setup.
 Taller users may want more lift.
-But as a permanent fixture on a standing desk, the mStand adds clean, stable elevation with zero maintenance and zero fuss.
+But as a permanent fixture on a standing desk, the mStand delivers clean, stable elevation with zero maintenance.

 At 2.89 lbs, this isn’t a travel stand.
 It’s a desktop fixture — and it excels at that job.